-Each module has links for its course material and that week’s assignments.
+Each module has links to its course material and that week’s assignments.
 First, it shows the week’s overview, including the reading material or module lecture.
-Then it has the assignments, like discussion posts, essays, and exams.
+Then, it has the assignments, like discussion posts, essays, and exams.

-One interesting feature that other online services don’t have is that you can interact with your grades, enter temporary “what if scores,” and see how specific scores might affect your overall grade.
+One interesting feature other online services don’t have is that you can interact with your grades, enter temporary “what if scores,” and see how specific scores might affect your overall grade.

 Here, you can directly send an email to your instructions, contact the 24/7 Canvas Support if you have a technological problem, and search the Canvas Guides if you have a more specific question.

-To join a class, you need to go to the “Add” button on the right and enter the class code that your college gave you.
+To join a class, you must go to the “Add” button on the right and enter the class code your college gave you.
 Each class card shows if you have any upcoming assignments.

 You can also go to the To-do list, allowing you to see the assignments you need to do for all of your classes on a list.

 But generally, on the left, you have a section for upcoming assignments, while on the center, you have a running stream of tasks and announcements in chronological order.

-The Classwork tab also changes depending on how the professor sets it up, but it most commonly displays your assignments and class material by weeks.
+The Classwork tab also changes depending on how the professor sets it up, but it most commonly displays your assignments and class material by week.

 Check out everything; there is no harm in surfing your online learning portal and seeing what you can find.
-You’ll familiarize yourself with the site and even discover some content areas that could be helpful for you.
-Do it with the main dashboard and in each course menu.
+You’ll familiarize yourself with the site and discover some content areas and helpful links you can rely on later.

 Don't rely too heavily on the dashboards

-Maybe your instructor assigned a task that does not appear on the main home page, and if you only rely on the tasks the dashboard shows, you can run the risk of a missed deadline ending up with a low score.
-And you don’t want that!
+Maybe your instructor assigned a task that doesn’t appear on the main home page, and if you only rely on it, you can run the risk of a missed deadline and end up with a low score.

 Use the bookmark bar!

-Have your reading material and assignments instructions in one place and access them the moment you open your internet browser.
-It will not only be faster, but you also won’t have to waste time searching for them.
+Have your reading material and assignment instructions in one place and access them the moment you open your internet browser.
+It will be faster, and you won’t have to waste time searching for them.

 Check the announcements as often as you can

-Maybe they are changing a deadline for an assignment or including more valuable resources for this week’s module.
+Maybe they are changing the deadline for an assignment or including more valuable resources for this week’s module.
 Regardless of the content, never miss it!